equinor/flotilla/frontend/best_practices.md

 ## Folder structure

-The frontend src folder is organised into 6 main folders.
+The frontend src folder is organized into 6 main folders.

 -   Alerts contains code which displays alerts on the top of the page
 -   Contexts contain react contexts (see [the context section for more information](#contexts))
--   Displays contain visual react component which are used on more than one page
+-   Displays contains visual react components which are used on more than one page
 -   Header contains code related to the page header
 -   Pages contains the bulk of the code, as all the code related to the website pages are kept here, if there are no other relevant folders
 -   Language contains translations between the supported languages for text on the Flotilla web page
 -   MediaAssets contains the static image files displayed on the page
 -   Models contains the data models
--   Utils contain utility functions which are relevant in several parts of the code
+-   Utils contains utility functions which are relevant in several parts of the code

 ## Function syntax

-In this code we generally avoid using the "function" for the sake of consistency.
+In this code we generally avoid using the "function" keyword for the sake of consistency.
 This means that if you wish to define a function, you should define a variable which is set to the value of a lambda function.
 Therefore

     function foo(x: number, y: number) { return x + y }